Last updated: July 26, 2024

 Aims and Scope

-Qeios' mission is to provide the world with Open Access, neutral, and reliable scientific information and to maximise the dependability, transparency, and trustworthiness of the peer review system.
+Qeios' mission is to provide the world with Open Access, neutral, and reliable scholarly research and to maximise the dependability, transparency, and trustworthiness of the peer review system.

-Furthermore, by not excluding research on the basis of subject area, Qeios facilitates the discovery of connections between research whether within or between disciplines.
+Qeios embraces a multidisciplinary approach, welcoming research from all four main domains – Physical Sciences, Health Sciences, Social Sciences, and Life Sciences – and their dependent fields, as defined by Scopus' ASJC (All Science Journal Classification) structure.
+By not excluding research on the basis of subject area, Qeios facilitates the discovery of connections between research whether within or between disciplines.

 Open Access